Losing someone close is hard. You might need time off work to grieve, but don’t worry about your job.

 How To Tell Your Boss Someone Passed Away – 9 Tips

-Here are a few tips on how to break the news that a loved one dies without letting it affect your work life.
+Here are a few tips on breaking the news that a loved one dies without letting it affect your work life.

 1. Tell Your Boss As Soon As Possible: